University PoliciesPage address: http://www.mnsu.edu/students/basicstuff/policies.html

 * This information is maintained by the Registrar.

 Part II of the act, entitled the Jeanne Cleary Campus Security Act, requires colleges and universities to annually make available to all current employees, students, and applicants for enrollment or employment a description of policies concerning the security of and access to all campus facilities, policies and procedures for reporting campus crime, policies concerning law enforcement, along with crime prevention educational programs relating to campus security, and statistics concerning the occurrence of certain categories of campus crimes.
 Institutions are also required to issue timely warnings to the campus community about criminal activities representing a continued safety threat to aid in crime prevention.
 In addition, the University complies with the 1998 Higher Education Amendments Act that amended the Campus Security Act by expanding the geographic scope and categories of offenses that must be included in the annual statistics.
-This information is available in Minnesota State's "Partners in Safety" brochure, which is made available to each enrolled student and employee annually via the Internet at www.mnsu.edu/safety.
-Copies are available from Security, WC 222, 507-389-2111.
+This information is available in Minnesota State's Annual Security and Fire Safety Report, which is made available to each enrolled student and employee annually via the Internet at www.mnsu.edu/safety.
+Copies are available from University Security, WC 222, 507-389-2111.

-Minnesota State University, Mankato prohibits smoking, tobacco use, and tobacco sale (including the use or sale of smokeless tobacco products) on property or in vehicles it owns, operates or leases.
+Minnesota State University, Mankato prohibits smoking, tobacco use, e-cigarette use, and tobacco sale (including the use or sale of smokeless tobacco products and e-cigarettes) on property or in vehicles it owns, operates or leases.

 1. An exception for instructional purposes allows for the use of tobacco products in laboratory and classroom instruction/experiments or artistic purposes.
 All research, educational, and/or artistic purposes that involve the use of tobacco on campus must be approved in advance by the President or his/her designee.
 Such use must be preceded by reasonable advance notice to the public.